-I. Introduction- School boards and schools are entrusted through the School Act with the authority to establish codes of conduct.
+I. INTRODUCTION- School boards and schools are entrusted through the School Act with the authority to establish codes of conduct.
 Recognizing the autonomy of these bodies and acknowledging the effort they have already undertaken to ensure that school climates are as positive as possible, the provincial standards described below are provided to assist them in developing consistent and coherent policies and practices in the communities.
 It is expected that all British Columbia schools will revisit the existing codes and/or develop new codes of conduct reflecting the provincial standards.

 II.
-CODE OF CONDUCT
+CODE OF CONDUCT: KEY ELEMENTS

+1. Process

-- 1. Process: "All British Columbia schools include students, parents and staff in the development and review of codes of conduct."
+"All British Columbia schools include students, parents and staff in the development and review of codes of conduct."
 This Code of Conduct is a result of collaboration between all members of our community including learners, parents, and staff.
 It is designed to reflect and communicate what our school community values and expects in terms of student behavior.
+Each year the code of conduct is presented to the staff, parents, and students for input.
+Specifically,

+- Discussions and input to and from staff at Meadowbrook Elementary - Revisions shared with the parent community and specifically the Meadowbrook PAC (Parent Advisory Council) - Students intentionally as we review our Code of Conduct and our Concentric Rings of Care model at the beginning of the school year and throughout the year during authentic learning opportunities

+2. Communication

-Each year the code of conduct is presented to the staff, parents, and students for input. - 2.
-Communication: The Meadowbrook Code of Conduct is made available to the public on the school website and is sent home at the start of the school year to all families.
-It is posted on the bulletin board in the office. - 3.
-Implementation At the beginning of the year, the code of conduct is reviewed in each class.
+The Meadowbrook Code of Conduct is made available to the public on the school website and is sent home at the start of the school year to all families.

+3. Implementation

+At the beginning of the year, the code of conduct is reviewed in each class.
 Throughout the year, behavioural expectations are consistently taught and actively promoted.
 Restorative language is modeled by all staff.
 Restorative meetings are held on an 'as needed' basis allowing purposeful learner dialogue in addition to encouraging learners to examine their own personal responsibility to be a good citizen of Meadowbrook Elementary School.
 Within classrooms, calming strategies and tools are used by students as needed.
-Parents are actively involved in the implementation of the code through their understanding and support of its use. - 4.
-Monitoring and Reviewing: Conduct is continuously monitored to ensure the Code of Conduct reflects current and emerging situations.
+Parents are actively involved in the implementation of the code through their understanding and support of its use.

+4. Monitoring and Review

+Conduct is continuously monitored to ensure the Code of Conduct reflects current and emerging situations.
 "Codes of conduct are reviewed and improved in light of evidence gathered and/or relevant research and are revisited as part of a regular cycle of policy review".
-The code of conduct is reviewed at the beginning and end of each year by the staff and at PAC meetings. - 5.
-Alignment: At Meadowbrook we recognize that our Code of Conduct must be aligned with the principles of restorative practices.
+The code of conduct is reviewed at the beginning and end of each year by the staff and at PAC meetings.

+5. Alignment

+At Meadowbrook we recognize that our Code of Conduct must be aligned with the principles of restorative practices.
 Our educators are focused on promoting self-regulatory capacity in our learners to help them make choices that benefit their well-being and their learning.
 It is our intent that learners are given opportunities to develop understanding and strategies which will help them becoming increasingly capable of choosing positive, pro-social behaviours.
+The code of conduct is reviewed by district staff to ensure alignment across all district schools.

+6. Standards

-The code of conduct is reviewed by district staff to ensure alignment across all district schools. - 6.
-Standards: In 2023-2024 we will continue to focus on learning strategies that will promote the development of self-regulation and socially responsible behaviour.
+In 2025-2026 we will continue to focus on learning strategies that will promote the development of self- regulation and socially responsible behaviour so that everyone can enjoy a safe, caring and orderly environment for purposeful learning.

-Statement of Purpose
+a) Statement of Purpose